viamrobotics/docs/docs/services/motion.md

 linkTitle: "Motion"
 weight: 40
 type: "docs"
-description: "The Motion Service enables your robot to plan and move itself or its components relative to itself, other robots, and the world."
+description: "The Motion Service enables your robot to plan and move its components relative to itself, other robots, and the world."
 tags: ["motion", "motion planning", "services"]
 # SME: Peter Lo Verso
 ---